10 Silent Symptoms of Diabetes You Might Be Missing

 You feel shaky and hungry

-It's not uncommon for patients to suddenly feel unsteady and immediately need to reach for carbs, says Marjorie Cypress, a nurse practitioner at an endocrinology clinic in Albuquerque, New Mexico, and 2014 president of health care and education for the American Diabetes Association.
-"When you have high blood sugar, your body has a problem regulating its glucose," she explains.
-"If you've eaten something high in carbohydrates, your body shoots out a little too much insulin, and your glucose drops quickly.
+It’s not uncommon for patients to suddenly feel unsteady and immediately need to reach for carbs, says Marjorie Cypress, a nurse practitioner at an endocrinology clinic in Albuquerque, New Mexico, and 2014 president of health care and education for the American Diabetes Association.
+“When you have high blood sugar, your body has a problem regulating its glucose,” she explains.
+“If you’ve eaten something high in carbohydrates, your body shoots out a little too much insulin, and your glucose drops quickly.
 This makes you feel shaky, and you tend to crave carbs or sugar.
-This can lead to a vicious cycle."
+This can lead to a vicious cycle.”
+These are the best foods for someone on a diabetic diet.

 You’re tired all the time